mg-Ben/raspberry-homenet-monitoring/README.md

 _In the diagram above, Raspberry Pi, which is running Tshark, would only have access to the traffic between home router and Raspberry Pi itself (red arrow)_

-Although Tshark can run in promiscuous mode, which does not mean that we can capture the traffic intended for other devices in the same LAN.
+Although Tshark can run in promiscuous mode, that does not mean that we can capture the traffic intended for other devices in the same LAN.

 > What is **promiscuous mode**?
 It is a configuration that instructs the NIC (_Network Card Interface_) to allow the network traffic to pass to the CPU regardless of whether that traffic is addressed to it or not (in other words, it prevents the network interface from filtering out network traffic: all the traffic will pass to the CPU) [[2](#references)]